 How does culture play a role in team performance?
 What makes some teams perform better than others?
 Is it really possible to create a high performing team?

 High performing teams are those who consistently deliver great results.
 They are able to overcome challenges and achieve their goals despite facing obstacles along the way.
 The key to creating such a team lies in understanding its unique characteristics.

 This book explores the concept of culture within organizations and provides practical insights into how to build a high performing team.
 It also offers strategies to improve communication, collaboration, motivation, and leadership skills.

 High performance teams are critical to success in today's fast-paced and ever-changing business environment.
-In order to remain competitive, it is imperative that organization's create a high performance culture.
-In order to create a
+In order to remain competitive, it is imperative that organization's create a high-performance culture to increase organizational performance.

 - Focus and alignment to higher level company strategy with clearly defined priorities and quantifiable success targets to monitor and measure themselves against.

 - Transparency with clear and consistent communication.
 This includes both positive kudos for jobs well done as constructive criticism to help the team improve and hold themselves accountable.